One-Pan Creamy Fettuccine with Herb-Infused Soy Sauce Salmon and Green Peas

 2. 2

-Place a sheet of aluminum foil, drizzle olive oil, and lay the salmon on top.
-Pour Kikkoman Soy Sauce over the salmon.
-Snip the dill with scissors, lay it on top of the salmon, then seal the aluminum foil.
+Drizzle the olive oil onto a sheet of aluminum foil and lay the salmon on top.
+Pour the Kikkoman Soy Sauce over the salmon.
+Snip the dill with scissors, to sprinkle on top of the salmon, then fold the foil closed.

 One-Pan Creamy Fettuccine_Process